The Disingenuous and Sneaky Bamboo Pillow

 Are bamboo pillows environmentally friendly?

 Bamboo sounds like an environmentally responsible, safe component to use in a pillow.
 Marketers love to use the term bamboo, because it appeals to eco-conscious consumers like me.
-Unfortunately the bamboo fabric, i.e. rayon, is far from being safe for the environment.
+Unfortunately the bamboo fabric, i.e. rayon, cannot be considered harmless to the environment.

 The most common way to produce rayon involves the “viscose” process.
-Cellulose material like bamboo is dissolved in a strong chemical bath and then treated until it solidifies into useable fibers.
-Very toxic chemicals like carbon disulphide, caustic soda, ammonia, acetone and sulphuric acid are used to turn it into useful fibers.
+Cellulose material like bamboo is dissolved in a strong chemical bath.
+Then it is treated with toxic chemicals like carbon disulphide, caustic soda, ammonia, acetone and sulphuric acid until it solidifies into useable fibers.
 Production results in the emission of hazardous air pollutants.
 In addition 50% of the solvents used are released as wastewater.

-Rayon isn’t the only polluter in a bamboo pillow.
+Rayon isn’t the only pollutant in a bamboo pillow.
 The production of memory foam and polyester both result in the release of carcinogenic materials into our air and water causing significant environmental damage.
+It’s also unclear if there are adverse health issues associated with long-term exposure to the chemicals contained in memory foam.

 Verdict: You won’t find a bamboo pillow on mother nature’s bed.